-At Lynchburg College, we help you to understand that history is all around us.
+At University of Lynchburg, we help you to understand that history is all around us.
 The story of the past is a rich and complex tapestry that spans centuries, cultures, and localities.

-You don't need to go any further than Lynchburg College history to see the connections!
+You don’t need to go any further than University of Lynchburg history to see the connections!

 From the Pages of LC History